kalix127/kalixOS/README.md

 - **WiFi Manager**: A simulated WiFi list to replicate network connection management.
 - **Built-in Apps**: Functional applications such as a built-in version of **VS Code**, **Kate** for modifying files and system settings, alongside others, designed primarily to showcase functionality rather than for regular daily use.

-Designed for both functionality and portability, this project serves as a powerful demonstration of what can be achieved with modern web development frameworks.
+Designed for both functionality and portability, this project is a powerful demonstration of what can be achieved with modern web development frameworks.
 Whether you're a developer looking for inspiration or an enthusiast exploring new technologies, this project showcases the best of Linux OS simulation in a browser.

 ### Key Features: